Support Swanton Pacific Ranch

 November 13th, 2024, 1:00 – 3:35pm

-Lara Rachowicz, Senior Environmental Project Manager and Senior Ecologist at Ascent Environmental, will provide an overview of the CalVTP’s strategies for special-status species protection, maintenance of habitat, and process for consultation with the federal and state wildlife agencies.
-Ryan Olah, Coast Bay Division Supervisor, Sacramento Fish and Wildlife Office, USFWS, will cover the definition of take under the Endangered Species Act, how to determine if you have listed species in your project area that may be affected, and who to contact from USFWS to answer questions regarding listed species.
-Joseph Brandt, Assistant Division Supervisor, Ventura Fish & Wildlife Officewill discuss best practices when engaging with the the Service.
-Allison Fuller, Senior Wildlife Biologist at Ascent Environmental, will explore practical strategies for meeting vegetation treatment project objectives; protecting sensitive wildlife, plants, and habitats; applying the best available science; and maintaining feasible project implementation standards.
-Matt Abernathy, Senior Forest Health and Wildfire Resiliency Program Specialist at the Resource Conservation District of Santa Cruz County, and Angie Richman, Forest Health Program Specialist at the Resource Conservation District of Santa Cruz County, will present on RCD Santa Cruz’s process of USFWS consultation in developing three different CalVTP Project Specific Analyses in recent years.
+Lara Rachowicz, Senior Environmental Project Manager and Senior Ecologist at Ascent Environmental, provided an overview of the CalVTP’s strategies for special-status species protection, maintenance of habitat, and process for consultation with the federal and state wildlife agencies.
+Ryan Olah, Coast Bay Division Supervisor, Sacramento Fish and Wildlife Office, USFWS, covered the definition of take under the Endangered Species Act, how to determine if you have listed species in your project area that may be affected, and who to contact from USFWS to answer questions regarding listed species.
+Joseph Brandt, Assistant Division Supervisor, Ventura Fish & Wildlife Officediscussed best practices when engaging with the the Service.
+Allison Fuller, Senior Wildlife Biologist at Ascent Environmental, explored practical strategies for meeting vegetation treatment project objectives; protecting sensitive wildlife, plants, and habitats; applying the best available science; and maintaining feasible project implementation standards.
+Matt Abernathy, Senior Forest Health and Wildfire Resiliency Program Specialist at the Resource Conservation District of Santa Cruz County, and Angie Richman, Forest Health Program Specialist at the Resource Conservation District of Santa Cruz County, presented on RCD Santa Cruz’s process of USFWS consultation in developing three different CalVTP Project Specific Analyses in recent years.

 Workshop Agenda